Seacology

-Seacology is a nonprofit 501(c)(3) charitable organization headquartered in Berkeley, California, that works to preserve island ecosystems and cultures around the world.
+Seacology is a nonprofit 501(c)(3) charitable organization headquartered in Berkeley, California, United States.
+It works to preserve island ecosystems and cultures worldwide.
 Founded in 1991, it began with the work of ethnobotanist Paul Alan Cox, who researched tropical plants and their medicinal value in the village of Falealupo in Samoa during the mid-1980s.
 When the villagers were pressured into selling logging rights to their rainforest in 1988 to build a new school, Cox and his wife offered to help secure funds for the new school in return for an agreement with the villagers to protect their forest.
 With the help of his friends and family, Cox secured the funds within six months, later earning him and the village chief, Fuiono Senio, the Goldman Environmental Prize for their efforts.
 Word spread throughout the islands, and with increasing demand for similar projects, Cox, along with Bill Marré and Ken Murdock, decided to form Seacology and expand their work internationally.
 For the first few years, the organization operated on a volunteer basis.

 Because of the high risk of extinction for island fauna and the decline in coral reef ecosystems, Seacology's primary focus is projects in which villagers sign contracts under which they agree to help protect either terrestrial or marine habitat for a specified time in return for new buildings or services.
 The operations are low-cost, averaging around US$20,000 to $25,000.
 Construction is done with local labor and sometimes without the use of machinery.
 Seacology selects its projects by reviewing the recommendations of its field representatives and its scientific advisory board.

 By 2020, Seacology had initiated more than 320 projects globally, and helped preserve 760879 acre of marine habitat and 579700 acre of terrestrial habitat.
 At the same time, they had helped construct new facilities and provided programs including educational materials, vital medical services, and environmental training.
 In addition to helping local people on islands like those in Fiji, the Philippines, and many others, their projects have helped protect mangrove forests, sea turtles, dugongs, and one of the rarest primates in the world: the Hainan black crested gibbon.
 Seacology also awards an annual Seacology Prize to indigenous islanders for their efforts in conservation and cultural preservation.
 The organization helps support island communities by fostering ecotourism, and has helped raise emergency funds following destructive tsunamis and other natural disasters.
 Its budget is modest, and it does not compensate its board members.
 It has won awards from Yahoo! and Travel + Leisure magazine, and has been featured in the music video "What About Now" by the American rock band Daughtry.